nadjazaric/curriculum-hometask/README.md

 ## Starter Code

-There are (mostly) empty files index.html, style.css, script.js, app.py wired
-together for you to begin your project.
+As you have succesfully completed the Web foundation course, you are expected to have mastered HTML and CSS, and that's is why we wont focus on these technologies that much.
+In this regard in the strater code you will found:
+- home.html with (almost) the majority of the code written
+- style.css with (almost) the majority of the code written
+- the 'css' and 'webfonts' folders with fontawesome files that are required in order to use fa-icons for like and comment action.
+- spam.json files with the list of spam words

+The rest of the files like script.js and app.py are empty.
 Feel free to add other files (such as recent.html) as you build out the blog.

-In the 'css' and 'webfonts' folders you will find fontawesome files that are required in order to use fa-icons for like and comment action.
-They are already linked to the index.html for you.

 ## Steps